ethan-vanderheijden/pvn-dataset/torrents/README.md

 ## Torrents for testing the bittorrent_offload PVN app

-This folder contains a collection of torrents for testing the bittorrent_offload PVN app.
-All torrents are non-copyrighted and obtained through sources such as Internet Archive, Academic Torrents, Linux distros, etc. Additionally, we tried to get a mixture of different torrent types, so some are large single files while others are collections of many small files.
-We tried to find popular, well-seeded torrents.
-All torrents are smaller than a few GB, and some were trimmed down to fit the size limit.
+This folder contains a collection of real-world torrents for testing the bittorrent_offload PVN app.
+All torrents are non-copyrighted and obtained through reputable sources such as Academic Torrents, Linux distros, etc. Additionally, we tried to get a mixture of different torrent types, so some are large single files while others are collections of many small files.
+All torrents are between 100 MB and 1 GB in size and should be well-seeded.

 ### Torrents:
 1. [The Oxford-IIIT Pet Dataset](https://academictorrents.com/details/b18bbd9ba03d50b0f7f479acc9f4228a408cecc1) | via Academic Torrents | 811.09 MB, 2 files